 A TECO field office was established in Shreveport, Louisiana to support the growing customer base in the southeast.

-The PFS name was changed to Product Fabrication Service to reflect its expanded scope in the plan review and inspection services for the manufactured housing industry, and management established new headquarters in Madison, Wisconsin.
+The PFS name was changed to Product Fabrication Service to reflect its expanded scope of plan review and inspection services for the manufactured housing industry, and management established new headquarters in Madison, Wisconsin.

 The Internal Revenue Service determined that PFS was no longer a nonprofit, which resulted in the creation of PFS Corporation.

-TECO was purchased by DESCO, a financial holding company, and split into two divisions, the Fastener and Connector Division and a Certification Division.
+TECO was purchased by DESCO, a financial holding company, and split into two divisions, the Fastener and Connector Division and the Certification Division.

 TECO's Fastener and Connector Division was sold to Cleveland Steel.
 The Certification Division was sold to Ed Starostovic, who at the time was the owner of PFS Corporation.
 Both PFS Corporation and TECO were run as separate companies yet shared some of their management and support staff.